googleinterns/hawk/.github/README.md

 ## 1. Overview

 In this short tutorial you will learn how to write and compile a simple **LSM BPF program** that performs **bpf_trace_printk**.
 The program will be loaded into the kernel and will print a string after the execution of each process.
 Moreover, the program uses a BPF map of type PERCPU_ARRAY to keep track of the number of processes for each CPU, allowing userpace to print the total count each second.
+Also, using the libbpf ringbuffer in the BPF program, userspace is able to pring information about processes, such as pid, ppid and executable name;

 You need two C files, which can be found in */src*: